the-mac/data-store-ios/README.md

 ```

 ### Basic Inserts / Updates
-To create a new record in the database, simply create a new instance of your [Model](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html) subclass, set attributes on that model, then call the [save](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/save) method on your model.
+To create a new record in the database, simply create a new instance of your [Model](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html) subclass, set the attributes on that model, and then call the [save](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/save) method on your model instance.

 ```
 - (IBAction)bookFlight {